TobiasgutPrivat/AutoAlteration/ReadMe.md

 >AutoAlteration.alterFolder(new List<Alteration>{new FreeWheel(), new OneUP()}, sourcefolder, destinationFolder, "FreeWheel (1-UP)");

 ### Implementation of Alterations
-You can freely make new Alterations, your also asked to share them (see Contribution below)
+You can freely make new Alterations, your also asked to share them (see Contribution below) This will require some basic

 The Alterations can be edited or new ones can be created within the "Alterations" Folder